-Waterbodies may be designated as impaired on the 303(d) list based on the level of fish consumption advice, which, in Wisconsin, is due primarily to mercury, PCBs, dioxin and furan congeners, and Perfluoroctane sulfonate (PFOS).
-In 1998, 241 waters were added to the 303(d) list in Category 5B, "Waters Impaired by Atmospheric Deposition of Mercury," because mercury-based fish consumption advisories had been issued for these specific waterbodies based on advisory protocols then used by Wisconsin (1985 and 1986 Mercury Protocols).
+Waterbodies may be designated as impaired on the 303(d) list based on the level of fish consumption advice, which, in Wisconsin, is due primarily to mercury, PCBs, dioxin and furan congeners, and Perfluorooctane sulfonate (PFOS).
+In 1998, 241 waters were added to the 303(d) list in Category 5B30, "Waters Impaired by Atmospheric Deposition of Mercury," because mercury-based fish consumption advisories had been issued for these specific waterbodies based on advisory protocols then used by Wisconsin (1985 and 1986 Mercury Protocols).

 In 2001, Wisconsin adopted a statewide general advisory that applies to all (non-Great Lakes) waters of the state based on statewide distribution of mercury in fish and species differences in mercury concentrations.
 The statewide general advisory eliminated the need for many of the pre-2001 advisories because the equivalent of more stringent advice now applied through the general advisory.
-In addition to the statewide general advisory, some waters still required more stringent advice or exceptions to the general advisory.
-Exceptions to the general advice apply to some species of fish from specific waters where higher concentrations of mercury, PCBs or other chemicals require advice more stringent than the general advisory.
+Exceptions to the general statewide advice apply to some species of fish from specific waters where higher concentrations of mercury, PCBs or other chemicals require advice more stringent than the general advisory.
+Since 2002, the 303(d) list has been updated based on changes made to the list of specific advisory waters.